59 Meanings

 We have to shout above the din of our rice crispies

-We can't hear anything at all
+Can't hear anything at all

 Mother chants her litany of boredom and frustration

-But we know all her suicides are fake
+But we all know her suicides are fake

 Daddy only stares into the distance

-Many miles away something crawls from the slime
+Many miles away something crawls from the slime at the

-At the bottom of a dark Scottish lake
+Bottom of a dark Scottish lake

 Another industrial ugly morning